 Lift station basics

-Lift stations are large concrete holes in the ground that all of your waste drains into.
+Lift station pumping is extremely important.
+They are large concrete holes in the ground that all of your waste drains into.
 Once the waste lands in your lift station and collects, powerful grinder pumps pump your waste up to the main city line.
 The pump is triggered by floats that turn on the pump in much the same way that the float in your toilet turns off the water in your tank.
 Think of your lift station as an elevator for waste.
 The central purpose of a lift station is to remove waste from your property by pumping waste from a site that is below grade up to a city sewer line.

 Why do I have a lift station?

 Lift stations allow for the development of properties further away from main sewer lines.
 Sewer lines are typically already in the ground when your site is developed.
 If the city sewer line is higher that the lines on your property you will use a lift station to pump your waste up to the city main line and on to the treatment plant.